Pasch0/Shake_To_Find/README.md

 shaketofind
 ```

+## Disclaimer
+Some aplications read cursor state at start and don't apply changes after this.
+So, this function will work fine in most apps, but some apps like xterm, vscode or electron based will not apply increases or deacreses of cursor size.
+If you press Ctrl+Alt+T when your cursor increases, only in your terminal the cursor will be always big.
+It's not a script bug, it's a limitation of this aplication.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.